I'm Ready (AJR song)

 "I'm Ready" is a song by American indie pop band AJR.
-It was released as a single on August 22, 2013, through AJR Productions and Warner Bros.
+It was initially released as a single on November 13, 2012, before being reissued on August 22, 2013, through AJR Productions and Warner Bros.
 Records.
 The song samples SpongeBob SquarePants shouting his catchphrase, "I'm ready!"
 The song is included on their debut EP, 6foot1, and their debut album, Living Room.

 The song charted best internationally in Australia, where it peaked at number five and was certified multi-platinum.
 It reached number 65 on the Billboard Hot 100 in 2014, and was certified platinum in 2015.

 Music and production

-The song employs a notable sample of SpongeBob SquarePants saying "I'm ready!" from the eponymous animated television series' episode "Hooky".
+The song employs a notable sample of SpongeBob SquarePants saying "I'm ready!" from the eponymous animated television series' premiere episode "Help Wanted".
 AJR explained that the inspiration for the song came when the band members were "talking one day and joked that David Guetta or Skrillex would sample SpongeBob kinda in like, an ironic way.
 Then Ryan said 'let's not give it away to them, why don't we do it!'"